hyperledger/indy-node/design/txn_author_agreement.md

                                                                                request_json: *const c_char)>) -> ErrorCode

-/// Append metadata to existing request.
+/// Append TAA acceptance data to existing request.
 ///
 /// This function may calculate hash by itself or consume it as a parameter.
 /// If all text, version and hash parameters are specified, libindy will check integerity of them.
 /// This function should be called before signing a request.